 The building manager’s role is not easy and their time taken is much more than we realise.
 The person who takes on this role within the building deserves a lot of respect and understanding at all times.

-What does an apartment building manager do?
 Good day, it’s Andrew Murray here from the Apartment Specialists, talking about building managers.
 Now, a lot of people think they’ve got an easy ride.
 That’s actually not the case.
 So, I’m going to talk to you today about what a building manager in an apartment complex actually does, along with their day-to-day task and throughout the year.

 Now, there are two main aspects of what a building manager does.
 One is the day-to-day maintenance of the building.
 This will be anything from cleaning, to your safety checks for the council – and that kind of thing.
 The second aspect, which is the most important, is your communication with your owners.
 For example, owners committees and AGMs.

 I’ll firstly go into the first part, which is your day-to-day operations.
 The first one that comes to mind is obviously cleaning.
 This is where, basically, if you look at an apartment complex, it’s like a huge house.
 Where you’ve got one guy who’s in charge or a female in charge of basically making sure all the chores to do with the maintenance of that large building is done.